MarcFichtel/ExoticsImageClassifier/README.md

-# Scraper for Tarantula Classifier App
+# Tarantula Classifier App

 TODO: Put link to Google Play Store App here once released.

 This is an application to classify a tarantula's species.
-It includes a scraper that gets and labels tarantula images by species, and a Flutter-based Android app.
-The labeled images are used to train a machine learning model, which is compressed and used by the app with Google Firebase's AutoML Vision Edge.
+It uses a machine learning model through Google Firebase's AutoML Vision Edge.

 # Disclaimer